Whether you have pigs as pets or are breeding pigs to generate an income, seeing your pig struggle to walk is stressful.

 Let’s take a closer look at five of the reasons why pigs struggle to walk:

-Septic laminitis is a disease that affects the tissues that connect the pig’s bone to the hoof.
-This disease causes severe inflammation and is painful.
-Septic laminitis is also known as bush foot or foot rot.
+Bush Foot is a disease that affects the tissues that connect the pig’s bone to the hoof.
+It causes severe inflammation and is painful.
+Bush foot or foot rot is also known as Septic Laminitis.

 Treating Bush Foot